solidi/writing/28-the-one-about-software-engineering-interviewing.md

 ## Hydrating Skill Sets

 Since [software engineering](https://dev.to/solidi/what-is-a-software-engineer-anyway-3fb2) contains many skill sets, technical questions are an opportunity to learn.
-If a technology came up where I did not have working experience, I would build cursory knowledge while setting aside time to learn.
+If a technology came up where I did not have working experience, I would build cursory knowledge by setting aside time to learn.

 ## Expect Technical Variations